|

 even while scores of thousands of our sons and daughters faithfully do their

-nation which ignores and berates our friends?
+nation that ignores and berates our friends, and calls them irrelevant?
 When did we decide to risk

-undermining international order by adopting a radical and doctrinaire approach
+undermining international order by adopting a radical and doctrinary1 approach

 to using our awesome military might?
 How can we abandon diplomatic efforts